Go World Travel is reader-supported and may earn a commission from purchases made through links in this piece.

 Why?
 For a start, Zambia is home to the world’s largest waterfall: the heart-stopping Victoria Falls.
 But that’s not all.

-The landlocked southern African country also offers some of the most untouched safari opportunities in existence, as well as a rich cultural history.
+The landlocked southern African country also offers some of the most untouched safari opportunities and a rich cultural history.

-Before COVID-19 struck, Zambia was rapidly becoming one of Africa’s top destinations.
+Before COVID-19 struck, Zambia rapidly became one of Africa’s top destinations.
 The country welcomed around 1.5 million tourists a year from all over the continent, the UK, Europe and the USA.

 1. Victoria Falls